 Instead of enjoying the journey way too often I’m rushing towards an unknown destination.
 I’m rushing and rumbling around – chasing what?
 In the meantime I see the so called “life” rolling by out of the corner of my eye.
 What if I miss important waypoints?
 It is time to slow down and take the time to actually look at the map, listen to the intuition (as long as it takes) and just enjoy the view for a moment.

 In the meantime?
 I’m fulfilling my purpose.
-People expressing me there gratitude.
+People expressing me their gratitude.
 My friends are showing me their trust.
 Strangers are opening up to me for no reason.
 I can SEE that I’m making a difference.
 I published 56 posts on this blog, but I’m still think “I’m not writing anything.”

 The path of least resistance is a well-trodden one.
 Walking your own way demands dedication.
 I chose my own path and I gonna stick with it at all costs.
 Do I have a choice?
 I don’t think so.